opendaylight/docs/docs/user-guide/service-function-chaining.rst

 Here are two examples on SFF1.
 RSP Paths 1 and 2 are symmetric MPLS paths that use VLAN for the SFF-SF.
 RSP Paths 3 and 4 are symmetric NSH paths.
-Since it is assumed that switches used for NSH will only have one VXLANport, the NSH packets are just sent back where they came from.
+Since it is assumed that switches used for NSH will only have one VXLAN port, the NSH packets are just sent back where they came from.

 +----------+--------------------------------+--------------------------------+
 | Priority | Match                          | Action                         |